-Musical duets lock brains as well as rhythmsNovember 29th, 2012 in Neuroscience /
+Musical duets lock brains as well as rhythmsNovember 29, 2012 in Medicine & Health / Neuroscience

 Researchers from the Max Planck Institute for Human Development in Berlin have shown that synchronization emerges between brains when making music together, and even when musicians play different voices.
 In a study published November 29th in Frontiers in Neuroscience, Johanna Sänger and her team used electrodes to record the brain waves of guitarists while they played different voices of the same duet.
 The results point to brain synchronicity that cannot be explained away by similitudes in external stimulation but can be attributed to a more profound interpersonal coordination.